Fire sprinkler system: Design

 After the design area and density have been determined, calculations are performed to prove that the system can deliver the required amount of water over the required design area.
-These calculations account for all of the pressure that is lost or gained between the water supply source and the sprinklers that would operate in the design area.
+These calculations account for all of the water pressure that is lost or gained between the water supply source and the sprinklers that would operate in the design area.
 This includes pressure losses due to friction inside the piping and losses or gains due to elevational differences between the source and the discharging sprinklers.
 Sometimes momentum pressure from water velocity inside the piping is also calculated.
 Typically these calculations are performed using computer software, but before the advent of computer systems these sometimes complicated calculations were performed by hand.
 This skill of calculating sprinkler systems by hand is still required training for a sprinkler system design technologist who seeks senior level certification from engineering certification organizations such as the National Institute for Certification in Engineering Technologies (NICET).

 Sprinkler systems in residential structures are becoming more common, as the cost of such systems becomes more practical and the benefits become more obvious.
 Residential sprinkler systems usually fall under a residential classification separate from the commercial classifications mentioned above.
-A commercial sprinkler system is designed to protect the structure and the occupants from a fire.
-Most residential sprinkler systems are primarily designed to suppress a fire in such a way to allow for the safe escape of the building occupants.
+A commercial sprinkler system is designed primarily for property protection.
+Residential sprinkler systems are designed to control a fire for a sufficient time to allow for the safe escape of the building occupants.
 While these systems will often also protect the structure from major fire damage, this is a secondary consideration.
 In residential structures, sprinklers are often omitted from closets, bathrooms, balconies, garages and attics because a fire in these areas would not usually impact the occupant's escape route.